kslimani/heartbeat/docs/about.md

 The default _known_ statuses are "UP", "DOWN" and "INACTIVE". (default is "INACTIVE")

-When Heartbeat detect that a service status has changed, it does not notify associated users until elapsed time since change is greater than "report tolerance delay".
+When Heartbeat detect that a service status has changed, it write service event in history and it notify users __only__ if elapsed time since change is greater than _"report tolerance delay"_.

-If a service status is set back to previous status before "report tolerance delay" is elapsed, then no notification are send to associated users.
+If a service status is set back to previous status before _"report tolerance delay"_ is elapsed, then no notification are send to associated users.

-If a service status in not refreshed since a "status inactive duration" then status is changed to "INACTIVE".
+If a service status is not refreshed since _"status inactive duration"_ then status is changed to "INACTIVE".

 ## Configuration